-is the further goal of , that is, to be free from conflict first, and then to achieve better actions.
+is the further goal of , that is, to be free from conflict first and then to achieve better actions.
 The formula is as follows:

 (4)

 Where and represent the difference between the original value and the target value of the aircraft in the command; indicates that the command is out of range or belongs to wrong instructions, and the reward is negative; When the type is , the reward is positive; When the type is , the larger the speed adjustment range is, and the smaller the reward is; When the type is , the higher the altitude adjustment range is, and the smaller the reward is, too.